Sparsity

 2. Sparsification: Sparsify the model using the provided mts.sparsify API.

-To find out more about Sparsity and related concepts, please refer to the section below Sparsity Concepts.
+To find out more about Sparsity and related concepts, please refer to the section on Sparsity Concepts.

 Post-Training Sparsification